 If an employee is injured at work, they submit a claim.
 Then, the insurance company should step in to provide them with wage replacement while they are unable to work, to cover their medical expenses, and to compensate them for any current or future economic loss.
 Typically, it is unnecessary for employees to prove fault to receive benefits.

 Workers’ compensation offers a valuable safety net, but it comes at a cost.
 While there are a few exceptions, employees injured while on the job are generally not allowed to sue their employer for negligence.
 They also cannot collect for pain and suffering or punitive damages.

 What Are Third-party Accident Claims?

 Third-party accident claims allow injured workers to seek redress for various types of damages.
-They can request compensation for things like pain and suffering, past and future medical expenses, property damage, loss of earnings, and loss of future earning capacity.
+They can request compensation for things like pain and suffering, past and future medical expenses, property damage, lost wages, and loss of future earning capacity.